KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 | `biospiral-and-recursive-orientation.md` | filename backtick |
 | `post-agi-layering-uai-ami-adjacency.md` | (Forensics Exhibit) filename backtick; Dependencies separator; trailing-break sweep |

+**Duplicate pairs.** `MP08-symbol-key-ch21.md` ↔ `metaphysics-symbol-key.md` and `FP11-field-glyph-codex.md` ↔ `field-physics-glyph-charts.md` are maintained copies that must stay identical except for metadata.
+Any content change to one is applied to both; the glyph application inside them is never altered by a lockdown pass.

 **Carry-forward:** the standard header / footer is now corpus-wide — every MPX that is not a brief note takes the metadata block and the full seal.
 Remaining files in `INDEX.md` are pending.

 ---